About Bismarck Public Schools

 Welcome to Bismarck and the Bismarck Public School District!

 Bismarck is the capital city of North Dakota.
 It's centrally located in the state and in North America and is bordered on the west by the scenic Missouri River.
 Bismarck is an economically diverse, fast growing and dynamic community with a population in 2019 of 73,529 people.

 The Bismarck Public School District has been in the public education business for 145 years (since 1874); Linda Slaughter had a private school in 1874 for a year.
 The first graduating class was in 1887, when two people graduated.
 In May of 2020, BPS graduated 862 seniors.
 The oldest building is part of BHS, built in 1934.
 The newest school is Legacy High, which opened in 2015.

-We are the largest school district in the state, with 13,312 students on the first day of 2019-20 and more than 2,100 employees.
+We are the largest school district in the state, with 13,276 students on the first day of 2020-21 and 2,160 employees.
 We have over 500 classrooms in 16 grade schools, 3 middle schools, 3 senior high schools, an alternative high school, a Career Academy and Technical Center, and an early childhood education program (BECEP).